 One potentially prohibitive cost for some facilities isn’t even the DBT unit itself but the space in which the unit will be housed.
 As previously mentioned, DBT units need more space for the C arm that arcs from side to side over the patient.
 A major renovation will be necessary to accommodate the addition if a facility currently lacks the space for such a large machine.

-After purchasing the unit and ensuring there is space for it, facilities also have to pay to keep the machines in working order, which can be quite costly.
+After purchasing the unit, facilities also have to pay to keep the machines in working order, which can be quite costly.
 While an imaging center may enter into a service contract with their manufacturer, many facilities choose to have a field engineer on-site, especially in larger practices with multiple machines that could break down at any time.
 Mammography facilities must also employ a medical physicist to monitor the machines and conduct an annual medical physicist survey.

-Under the U.S. law called the Mammography Quality Standards Act (MQSA) technologists must have 8 hours of training in Digital Breast Tomosynthesis (DBT) before they will be able to perform mammograms on 3D mammography machines, without supervision.
-Most breast centers now have 3D mammography machines so they will need to have this training in Digital Breast Tomosynthesis before they will be able to use that machine for performing 3D mammograms.
+Under the U.S. law called the Mammography Quality Standards Act (MQSA) all personnel must have 8 hours of training in Digital Breast Tomosynthesis (DBT) before they will be able to perform mammograms on 3D mammography machines, without supervision or dictate 3D mammography exams without supervision.
+Any breast center that has 3D mammography machines will need to have their staff complete this training.
 While the FDA’s Division of Mammography Quality Standards (DMQS) recognizes there are some features that are unique to each specific DBT system, personnel need only obtain training on one DBT system, or general DBT training, to meet the new modality training requirement.
 DBT technologists are encouraged to pursue additional training on their particular unit(s) to be as familiar as possible with their functionality.

-Training is necessary for radiologic technologists to properly understand the technology they are working with.
+Training is necessary for staff to properly understand the technology they are working with.
 They need to be able to maneuver the console screen commands, understand the theory of DBT, and learn the unique features of the facility’s unit.

 Mammographers can obtain their eight hours of DBT training for certification in various ways.
 The four manufacturers have training consultants who can train mammographers on their specific units.